aas-integration/integration-test2/README.md

 ---

 - pip dependencies
-script `map2annoAndAfu.py` needs an additional depencies named `glob2`.
+script `map2annoAndAfu.py` needs an additional dependency named `glob2`.
 This one could be installed by `pip install glob2`.